goeh/grails-sequence-generator/README.md

 **update(String name, String group, Long current, Long next)**

 Update the next number for a sequence.
 See *SequenceGeneratorService#setNextNumber()*

+## JMX

+You can check sequence statistics from a JMX client using the registered JMX bean *:name=SequenceGeneratorService,type=services*.

 ## Road Map